 Star Wars Newbie Reviews Disneyland’s Newest Attraction: Rise of the Resistance

-The immersive new addition to Disneyland’s Galaxy’s Edge opened Jan.
-17 attempting to not only impress seasoned fans, but create new ones
+The immersive new addition to Disneyland’s Galaxy’s Edge attempts to not only impress seasoned fans, but create new ones.

 Prior to the attraction’s media preview, I couldn’t help but get chills listening to Margaret Kerrison, the managing story editor, recommend at a panel discussion that we “be prepared to be a part of Star Wars history.”
 As it turned out, it was more like being a part of Star Wars in the present, as the experience is as immersive as it gets.
 Before I knew it, I was receiving a transmission from a holographic Rey, requesting that I join the Resistance and their fight against the First Order.

-I and my fellow riders boarded the transport ship intended to take us off of Batuu to meet with General Organa.
+My fellow riders and I boarded the transport ship intended to take us off of Batuu to meet with General Organa.
 The Force did not appear to be with us, however, because our plans were soon foiled by the First Order as we were tractor-beamed into a Star Destroyer.

-Upon exiting our ship, we were greeted by a hangar full of Storm Troopers.
+Upon exiting our ship, a hanger full of Storm Troopers greeted us.
 The First Order escorted us through the Star Destroyer and placed us in a holding cell with little to hope for.
 But just like Luke, Han, Leia, and Chewy trapped in the trash compactor, we knew that where there’s the Force, there’s a way.
 Out of nowhere, trusty members of the Resistance came to the rescue.
 Soon we were aboard whizzing trackless vehicles, trying to zoom our way out of the massive ship.

 Between coming face to face with Kylo Ren, weaving through the legs of AT-AT Walkers, moving past turbo laser cannons, and witnessing the iconic, glossy Star Destroyer floors, it felt as though I was in fact a part of this world I had never before understood.
-Getting put into the story ignited my sense of childlike wonder, something that was more readily accomplished on the ride vs. passively watching a film.
-According to Executive Creative Director John Larena, the space battles that were visible through every window of the Star Destroyer were made possible by effects legends Industrial Light and Magic, ensuring immersive thrills and uncanny reality.
+Getting put into the story ignited my sense of childlike wonder, something more readily accomplished on the ride versus passively watching a film.
+According to Executive Creative Director John Larena, the space battles visible through every window of the Star Destroyer were made possible by special effects legends Industrial Light and Magic, ensuring immersive thrills and uncanny reality.